Sure, we all love a cup of coffee in the morning, but sometimes it just doesn't do the trick.

 Matcha is 100% pure tea leaves that has been ground into a fine powder.
 It is a healthier alternative to coffee (especially when you're one to add full-cream milk and sugar!) as it's rich in antioxidants.

 It aids in the protection against heart disease and cancer, reduces blood pressure and boosts metabolism.

 A cup of matcha provides about 34mg of caffeine, compared to about 60mg in coffee.
 However, the effect lasts longer due to a natural substance it contains called l-theanine, which induces relaxation without drowsiness.

-Green tea only contains about 24mg to 40mg of caffeine, but it’s packed full of antioxidants and is a great pick-me-up without the jitters you get from drinking coffee.
+Green tea only contains about 24-40mg of caffeine, but it’s packed full of antioxidants and is a great pick-me-up without the jitters or other side-effects some people get from drinking coffee.

 In addition to antioxidants, vitamins and that hit of caffeine, black tea also has four other stimulants that help get the brain active and alive.
 It has also been linked to stress relief.